pagkly/Zed/Investopedia3/Factors that Create Discount Bonds.md

 Many bonds are issued with a $1,000 face value meaning the investor will be paid $1,000 at maturity.
 However, bonds are often sold before maturity and bought by other investors in the secondary market.
 Bonds that trade at a value of less than face value would be considered a discount bond.
 For example, a bond with a $1,000 face value that's currently selling for $95 would be a discounted bond.

 Since bonds are a type of debt security, bondholders or investors receive interest from the bond's issuer.
-This interest is called a [coupon](https://www.investopedia.com/terms/c/coupon.asp) that is usually paid semiannually but, depending on the bond may be paid monthly, quarterly, or even annually.
+This interest is called a [[coupon]](https://www.investopedia.com/terms/c/coupon.asp) that is usually paid semiannually but, depending on the bond may be paid monthly, quarterly, or even annually.
 Discount bonds can be bought and sold by both institutional and individual investors.
 However, institutional investors must adhere to specific regulations for the selling and purchasing of discount bonds.
-A common example of a discount bond is a [U.S. savings bond](https://www.investopedia.com/terms/u/ussavingsbonds.asp).
+A common example of a discount bond is a [[U.S. savings bond]](https://www.investopedia.com/terms/u/ussavingsbonds.asp).

 ## Interest Rates and Discount Bonds

-Bond [yields](https://www.investopedia.com/terms/y/yield.asp) and bond prices have an inverse, or opposite, relationship.
+Bond [[yields]](https://www.investopedia.com/terms/y/yield.asp) and bond prices have an inverse, or opposite, relationship.
 As interest rates increase, the price of a bond will decrease, and vice versa.
 A bond that offers bondholders a lower interest or coupon rate than the current market interest rate would likely be sold at a lower price than its face value.
 This lower price is due to the opportunity investors have to buy a similar bond or other securities that give a better return.

 For example, let's say, interest rates rise after an investor purchases a bond.
 The higher interest rate in the economy decreases the value of the newly-purchased bond due to paying a lower rate versus the market.
 That means if our investor wants to sell the bond on the secondary market, they will have to offer it for a lower price.
 Should the prevailing market interest rates rise enough to push the price or value of a bond below its face value it's referred to as a discount bond.